sveltia/sveltia-cms/README.md

   - Hugo’s special `_index.md` files are ignored in folder collections unless the `path` option is configured to end with `_index` and the `extension` is `md`[^120].
 You can still manage these files as part of a file collection if necessary.
   - If there was an error while parsing an entry file, such as duplicate front matter keys, it won’t show up as a blank entry, and a clear error message will be displayed in the browser console[^121].
   - Sorting entries by a DateTime field works as expected[^110].
-  - Whenever you update an entry field that appears in the collection’s `summary`, such as `title`, the entry list displays the updated summary.
+  - If you update an entry field that appears in the collection’s `summary`, such as `title`, the entry list displays an updated summary after you save the entry.
+  - If entries don’t have an Image field for thumbnails, the entry list will only be displayed in list view, because it doesn’t make sense to show grid view[^143].
   - Assets stored in a [per-collection media folder](#using-a-custom-media-folder-for-a-collection) can be displayed next to the entries.
   - The New Entry button won’t appear when a developer accidentally sets the `create: true` option on a file collection because it’s useless[^89].
   - The Delete Entry button won’t appear when a developer accidentally sets the `delete: true` option on a file collection because the preconfigured files should not be deleted.